-If one custodial parent is not able to attend, s/he must submit a notarized Form DS-3053 Statement of Consent.
+If one custodial parent is not able to attend, s/he must submit a notarized Form DS-3053 Statement of Consent, notarized by a U.S. notary public’s office or by the U.S. Embassy or U.S. Consulate in the country where the parent is located.
 The form can be downloaded here (pdf 52 kb).
 At the time the DS-3053 form is presented, a copy of the same identity document used to notarize the form must also be provided.
 The Statement of Consent should not be older than 90 days.

 Alternatively, the applying parent may furnish one of the following documents:

 - Child’s birth certificate listing only applying parent;